 by Dr. Edward Cecil Harris, MBP, JP, PHD, FSA

-Some months ago, Elizabeth Musson Kawaley launched the second edition of her book of memories, named for her childhood home, The Island that Disappeared.
+Two years ago, Elizabeth Musson Kawaley launched the second edition of her book of memories, named for her childhood home, The Island that Disappeared.
 Hers was Longbird Island, now destroyed to accommodate Bermuda’s airport.

 There was only one other island that was inhabited prior to the making of Kindley Field in 1941 and that was Westcott Island on the western side of a bay known as ‘The Sink’, off the south side of St. David’s Island.
 If one stands today on the lawn of the historic Carter House and looks towards Castle Island, Westcott is now an island and home under the runway, pushed into The Sink to fill it up.

 Upon reading of Elizabeth Kawaley’s account of her island, Barbara Higgs Roberts came forward with her memories of St. David’s Island and in particular of the home of one set of her grandparents, who lived on Westcott Island.
 The islet was home to Clarissa and John Fox, parents to Susan, Barbara’s mother, who married a Higgs, another of the main family names of St. David’s Island.
 The island of five acres was connected to St. David’s by a narrow land bridge.

 Barbara (now deceased) was born in 1920 and her ‘memories go back to my wonderful childhood days when St. David’s was a natural, kind and lovely Island…many people today have grown up with hearsay, but I was there and this is how I remember it’.
 Mrs. Roberts noted: ‘I have seen the Severn Bridge built and demolished.
 I have seen the Railway built and destroyed.
 I have seen the south side of St. David’s grow and the natural beauty destroyed by the U.S. Base’.